Should you use Adobe Illustrator in 2026?

 - Unmatched vector precision

-- Industry professional standard
+- Professional industry standard

-- A wealth of tools for illustration
+- Rich tools for illustration

-- Seamless integration with the Adobe ecosystem
+- Fluid integration with the Adobe ecosystem

-- High subscription cost
+- High subscription costs

 - Less agile for UI/UX or web design